Justin Bieber: 2010–2011: My World 2.0, Never Say Never, and Under the Mistletoe

 On My World 2.0, Bieber's voice was noted to be deeper than it was in his debut EP, due to puberty.
 In April 2010, the singer remarked regarding his vocals: "It cracks.
 Like every teenage boy, I'm dealing with it and I have the best vocal coach in the world ...
 Some of the notes I hit on "Baby" I can't hit any more.
 We have to lower the key when I sing live."
 Bieber guest-starred in the season premiere of the CBS American crime drama CSI: Crime Scene Investigation, which aired on September 23, 2010.
 He played a "troubled teen who is faced with a difficult decision regarding his only brother", who is also a serial bomber.
 Bieber was also in a subsequent episode of the series, which aired on February 17, 2011, in which his character is killed.
 Bieber performed a medley of his singles "U Smile", "Baby", and "Somebody to Love", and briefly played the drums, at the 2010 MTV Video Music Awards on September 12, 2010.
 Bieber announced in October 2010 that he would be releasing an acoustic album, called My Worlds Acoustic.
 It was released on November 26, 2010, in the United States and featured acoustic versions of songs from his previous albums, and accompanied the release of a new song titled "Pray".
+In October 2010, Bieber released his first book, Justin Bieber: First Step 2 Forever: My Story, an autobiography with text from Bieber and photographs from Robert Caplin.